 Lockhart, C. F. (1989).
 Discover intensive phonics for yourself (rev. ed.)
 Decatur, IL: Char-L.

 Catherine E. Loughlin and Mavis D. Martin (1987).
 Supporting Literacy.
-Developing Effective learning Environments.
-New York: Teachers College, Columbia University.
+Developing Effective

 The Authors are concerned with helping elementary and early childhood teachers arrange classroom time environments that encourage children's growth in literacy.
 They draw on two bodies of current research, the first concerning the learning environment, and the second involving the reading process and the acquisition of literacy.
 Environmental principles are reviewed and specific examples are provided from classrooms arranged by teachers who have understood and applied these principles effectively.
 In addition, Supporting Literacy builds on a framework for language and literacy acquisition that is rooted in the home and community and that emphasizes the utility of language stimuli, along with instructions on how to use the survey as an evaluation instrument.